alinex/node-codedoc/README.md

 ### API Usage

-You have to include it into your project:
+You have to
+1. include it into your project
+2. call the setup method
+3. call the {@link run()} method

+See the following example using CoffeeScript or JavaScript:

 ``` coffee
 codedoc = require 'alinex-codedoc'